 Authorized Participant Concentration/Trading Risk: Only authorized participants ("APs") may engage in creation or redemption transactions directly with the Fund.
 The Fund has a limited number of institutions that may act as APs and such APs have no obligation to submit creation or redemption orders.
 Consequently, there is no assurance that APs will establish or maintain an active trading market for the shares.
 This risk may be heightened to the extent that securities held by the Fund are traded outside a collateralized settlement system.
 In that case, APs may be required to post collateral on certain trades on an agency basis (i.e., on behalf of other market participants), which only a limited number of APs may be able to do.
 In addition, to the extent that APs exit the business or are unable to proceed with creation and/or redemption orders with respect to the Fund and no other AP is able to step forward to create or redeem Creation Units (as defined below), this may result in a significantly diminished trading market for shares, and shares may be more likely to trade at a premium or discount to the Fund's net asset value and to face trading halts and/or delisting.
+Further, AP concentration risk may be heightened for a fund that invests in securities issued by non-U.S. issuers or instruments with lower trading volume.
+Such assets often entail greater settlement and operational complexity and higher capital costs for APs, which may limit the number of APs that engage with the fund.
 This risk may be heightened during periods of volatility or market disruptions.